sonic-net/sonic-mgmt/docs/testplan/BGP-Scale-Test.md

 This test plan is to test if control/data plane can handle the initialization/flapping of numerous BGP session holding a lot routes, and estimate the impact on it.

-## Scope
+## Goal

 This test plan runs on any device running SONIC system with fully functioning configuration with numerouse BGP peers with count 256/512.

-This test plan is dedicated to IPv6.
+This goal of the test plan is to show, when there are 256/512 bgp peers configurated:

-This test plan shows if there is any service crush, if hardware resource run out, if device has acceptable performance and data/control plane availability.
+- if there is any service crush
+- if hardware resource run out
+- if device has acceptable performance and data/control plane availability

-## Testbed
+## Test Topology

 This test run on testbeds with topologies:
 - t0: topo_t0-isolated-d2u254s1, topo_t0-isolated-d2u254s2, topo_t0-isolated-d2u510